ProbstLab/viromics/calpoco/README.md

 ### calcopo - calculation of nucleotide-position wise coverage of a scaffold from .sam mapping files

+## license information

+The software is provided under the MIT license.
+Please see the LICENSE file for further details.

+## contact information

+alexander.probst@uni-due.de

 ## requirements
 - requires ruby with the nu and trollop gems
 - the .sam file should contain ONLY mapped reads.
 Unmapped reads can be removed using e.g. shrinksam or the mapped.py script.